Charity Foundation ‘A New Hope’

 "A New Hope" Day Care Centre, Straseni

 Schools in Moldova are required to be inclusive for children with additional needs, but in reality, many of them do not have the training or the resources to accommodate the children.
-In response to this, the Charity Mission set up their day centre in 2006 to provide education for children aged 3 - 16 years who otherwise would be isolated at home.
+In response to this, the Charity Foundation set up their day centre in 2006 to provide education for children aged 3 - 16 years who otherwise would be isolated at home.
 They also receive speech and language therapy and hot meals at lunchtimes, which for some is the only hot meal they have each day.
 The centre offers places to 10 - 16 children depending on their needs.
-The Charity Mission also runs a support group for parents and carers throughout the region.
-In 2023, they are supporting 62 children and their families, providing resources such as: clothes, linen, blankets, pillows, mattresses and furniture; financial help for health care such as medication, surgery or massage; and psychological and spiritual counselling.
+The Charity Foundation also runs a support group for parents and carers throughout the region.
+In 2024, they are supporting 62 children and their families, providing resources such as: clothes, linen, blankets, pillows, mattresses and furniture; financial help for health care such as medication, surgery or massage; and psychological and spiritual counselling.

 This centre is a life-line to these families, providing the children with the opportunity to make friends, have fun, develop their skills and to reach their full potential.
 It also means that parents can go to work in the knowledge that their children are being well looked after.